Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 * `SourceFormControl` - [Form control](https://docs.xperience.io/x/lAyRBg) of the fields in the source instance.
 * `TargetFormComponent` - [Form component](https://docs.xperience.io/x/5ASiCQ) of the fields in the target instance.
 * `Actions` - Additional actions to be applied to the files (`convert to asset` or `convert to pages`)
 * `FieldNameRegex` - A regular expression used to filter what fields are converted.
 Only fields with field names that match the regular expressions are converted.
+Use `.*` to match all fields.

 ```json
 "OptInFeatures":{